Severe Thunderstorm Warning issued for LaMoure, Stutsman by NWS - NewsBreak

 Severe Thunderstorm Warning issued for LaMoure, Stutsman by NWS

-Effective: 2021-08-09 19:51:00 CDT Expires: 2021-08-09 20:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: LaMoure; Stutsman The National Weather Service in Bismarck has issued a * Severe Thunderstorm Warning for North central LaMoure County in southeastern North Dakota Southeastern Stutsman County in southeastern North Dakota * Until 815 PM CDT. * At 750 PM CDT, a severe thunderstorm was located over Adrian, or 20 miles northeast of Edgeley, moving northeast at 35 mph.
-HAZARD...Ping pong ball size hail and 60 mph wind gusts.
+Effective: 2021-08-09 19:59:00 CDT Expires: 2021-08-09 20:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: LaMoure; Stutsman A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 815 PM CDT FOR NORTH CENTRAL LAMOURE AND SOUTHEASTERN STUTSMAN COUNTIES At 759 PM CDT, a severe thunderstorm was located near Adrian, or 20 miles southeast of Jamestown, moving northeast at 25 mph.
+HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
-IMPACT...People and animals outdoors will be injured.
-Expect hail damage to roofs, siding, windows, and vehicles.
-Expect wind damage to roofs, siding, and trees. * Locations impacted include Marion and Adrian.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.50 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+IMPACT...Hail damage to vehicles is expected.
+Expect wind damage to roofs, siding, and trees.
+Locations impacted include Marion and Adrian.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0